JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: no
 NS: DAE is erratic with textures
-NS: it should be posible but I've never had it work
+NS: it should be possible but I've never had it work
 NS: So one upload the box as DEA no textures

 JR: again in SL